ansible/ansible/docs/docsite/rst/network/getting_started/first_inventory.rst

 Build Your Inventory
 ***********************************************

+Running a playbook without an inventory requires several command-line flags.
+Also, running a playbook against a single device is not a huge efficiency gain over making the same change manually.
+The next step to harnessing the full power of Ansible is to use an inventory file to organize your managed nodes into groups with information like the ``ansible_network_os`` and the SSH user.
 A fully-featured inventory file can serve as the source of truth for your network.
 Using an inventory file, a single playbook can maintain hundreds of network devices with a single command.
 This page shows you how to build an inventory file, step by step.

 .. contents:: Topics